selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 There is no other motivation to climb mountains than egoism.
 There is no reason to hurry or push things forward.
 There is only one progress, namely the one in love.
-There is the noble art of leaving things undone.
-These people are so superstitious.
+There is the noble art of leaving things undone.= These people are so superstitious.
 They understand very little, those who understand only what can be explained.
 This is a good opportunity to achieve immortality.
 This question is too good for you to spoil it with your answer.
 Those who leave do not feel the pain of parting.
 Those who only follow in the footsteps of others do not leave behind lasting impressions.
-Time heals no wounds, we just get used to the pain.
-To be happy, one should not be too busy with the other people.
+Time heals no wounds, we just get used to the pain.= To be happy, one should not be too busy with the other people.
 To build castles in the air, there is no architectural rules.
 To experience much doesn't mean yet that you have experience.